Sable/bfs-benchmark/README.md

 implementation, and pregenerate inputs to speedup the execution of the Matlab implementation.
 This is not strictly necessary to execute the Matlab version but failure to do so can make its execution incredibly slow since the generation of the data is really slow itself.
+Several hundreds of megabytes are saved on disk in the [input directory](./input).
+If you know you won't use the Matlab implementation, you can safely delete the generated files.

 Should the installation script fails for any reason, you can manually generate the input data by following these steps.